IBN TULUN MOSQUE – History, Legends & Hidden Treasures

 The mouth of this pit is a well, situated next door to the mosque, in the house we know as the Gayer Anderson House.
 And it is somewhere down that well that Sultan al-Watawit set up his abode to keep the remaining treasure safe.
 Ibn Tulun had decided that this treasure should only be used for building the mosque, so when it was completed, he hid the remainder back where he found it, in the Muqattam Hills at the end of that secret passage.

-The following is a scene from the James Bond film “The Spy Who Loved Me” where we see Roger Moore as James Bond walking through the Ibn Tulun Mosque and down the steps into the Gayer Anderson House next door.
+Coming back to the 20th century – the following is a scene from the James Bond film “The Spy Who Loved Me” where we see Roger Moore as James Bond walking through the Ibn Tulun Mosque and down the steps into the Gayer Anderson House next door.
 The scene opens with the panoramic view of Cairo filmed from the Saladin Citadel in Cairo.